BerglandLab/diapause-scripts-clean/parents/README.md

 ## genotype parents

-* haplotype\_caller\_workflow.sh has all commands for executing calling haplotypes and making VCFs in GATK.
-This script uses haplotype\_caller\_rivanna.sh and submit\_haplotype\_caller.slurm
+* "haplotype\_caller\_workflow.sh" has all commands for executing calling haplotypes and making VCFs in GATK.
+This script uses "haplotype\_caller\_rivanna.sh" and "submit\_haplotype\_caller.slurm"
-* filter\_parents.R does additional filtering of SNPs on missing parental snp information *
+* "filter\_parents.R" does additional filtering of SNPs on missing parental snp information *

+## analyze genetic diversity in parents relative to hybrids

+* "parent\_pca.R" analyzes principle components of the parental populations divided by season and geography
+* "PCA\_karyotypes\_with\_parents.R" infers major cosomopolitan inversion karyotypes of parents and hybrids and calculates principle components for the combined dataset